Skip to Content

 Fërgesë Tirane

-Fërgesë Tirane is one of Albania’s national dishes and consists of baked vegetables and cheese.
+Fërgesë Tirane is one of Albania’s national dishes – a type of vegetable tray-bake, consisting of baked vegetables and salted cheese for a rich, creamy texture.
 Originating in the Albanian capital of Tirana, the dish traditionally uses bell peppers, onions, tomatoes, locally made salted cottage cheese (or feta cheese as a substitute), basil, butter, flour, and olive oil.
+Baked in the oven inside little clay pots, the dish is served with crusty bread on the side once it has slightly cooled.

 Flija